 Interventions that can prevent iatrogenic complications include the following.

-Care managers facilitate communication among health care practitioners, ensure that needed services are provided, and prevent duplication of services.
+Care managers facilitate communication among health care professionals, ensure that needed services are provided, and prevent duplication of services.
 Care managers may be employed by physician groups, health plans, or community or governmental organizations.
-Frail older patients benefit the most from case management.
+Frail older patients benefit the most from care management.

-A geriatric interdisciplinary team evaluates all of the patient’s needs, develops a coordinated care plan, and manages (or, along with the primary care physician, co-manages) care.
+A geriatric interdisciplinary team Geriatric Interdisciplinary Teams Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
+The HHS strategic plan for 2022 to 2026 includes the following... read more evaluates all of the patient’s needs, develops a coordinated care plan, and manages (or, along with the primary care physician, co-manages) care.
 Because this intervention is resource-intensive, it is best reserved for very complex cases.
 Geriatric interdisciplinary teams sometimes focus on specific issues related to aging, such as risk and prevention of falls, assessment of frailty (especially before surgery or cancer treatment), and dementia diagnosis and care.

-Patients are encouraged to prepare advance directives, including designation of a proxy to make medical decisions.
+Patients are encouraged to prepare advance directives Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
+They are called advance directives because... read more , including designation of a proxy to make medical decisions.
 These documents can help prevent unwanted treatment for critically ill patients who cannot speak for themselves.